 NWPNH Invitational Summer Institute for Teachers of Writing

 This institute accepts a group of teachers who use writing in grades K-16.
-During five four-day weeks in the summer and one follow-up workshop in the fall, they will focus on both their own writing and writing instruction by demonstrating and revising teaching practices they have developed, critiquing and improving their own writing, reading current literature on writing instruction, planning various forms of professional development for schools and districts who request their help, and learning a new model of staff development through participation in reflective practice and teaching exploration groups.
-Six to nine graduate credits are available at a special rate, and participants receive a stipend.
-Applications will be accepted until March 31; however, applications received on or before February 15th, 2014 will be given priority.
-Invitations to the institute will be issued by April 15.
+During five four-day weeks in the summer and one follow-up workshop the following year, they will focus on both their own writing and writing instruction by demonstrating and revising teaching practices they have developed, critiquing and improving their own writing, reading current literature on writing instruction, planning various forms of professional development for schools and districts who request their help, and learning a new model of staff development through participation in reflective practice and teaching exploration groups.
+Six to nine graduate credits are available at a special rate, and participants receive either housing or a mileage stipend.
+Applications will be accepted on a rolling basis until all slots are filled: Invitations to the institute will be issued by May 7th.